 - If a player claims a discarded tile for an exposure, and then exchanges a symbol tile from within their hand for a Joker in an opponent’s exposure, and declares Mah Jongg with that NEW 14th tile within their hand – then that Mah Jongg is a SELF-PICKED Mah Jongg.

 - If a player claims a discarded tile for an exposure, and then exchanges a tile from within their OWN HAND for a Joker from within their OWN HAND and declares Mah Jongg – then that Mah Jongg is NOT a SELF-PICKED Mah Jongg.
-NOTE: The player who moves around their own 14 tiles (which already constituted a full 14 tiles for Mah Jongg) does not get a “Self-Picked Mah Jongg.”
+PLEASE NOTE: The player who moves around their own 14 tiles (which already constitutes a full 14 tiles for Mah Jongg) does NOT get a “Self-Picked Mah Jongg” bonus.

 - PICK OWN MAH JONGG: Add Ten points (+10 POINTS) to score when player picks own Mah Jongg